- Table of ContentsPrint

 I’m Too Afraid to Call

-It’s not easy to make that first step—calling a meth helpline can certainly seem daunting.
+It’s not easy to make that first step—calling an addiction helpline can certainly seem daunting.
 But remember that the consequences of not seeking help can be much scarier than talking to someone over the phone.
-Think about the ways your or your loved one’s life has spiraled out of control because of your (or their) addiction.
+Think about the ways your life or your loved one’s life has spiraled out of control because of your (or their) addiction.
 Ending up in the hospital or dead is much worse than making a phone call for help.

-Several free, confidential hotlines are available for general questions about drugs, drug abuse, or addiction, including:
+Several free, confidential hotlines are available for general questions about drugs, drug use, or addiction, including:

 - National Council on Alcoholism and Drug Dependence, Inc.’s Hopeline (NCADD): 1-800-622-2255 provides 24/7 assistance, assessment, and referrals to local affiliates.4

-A meth help hotline can connect you with specific resources to help you or someone you care about kick an addiction to this drug.
-They can provide you with referrals to treatment centers that focus on meth addiction and can give you information about the different types of treatments that are commonly used for this problem.1
+An addiction hotline can connect you with specific resources to help you or someone you care about find treatment for a substance use disorder.
+They can provide you with referrals to treatment centers that focus on meth addiction and can give you information about the different types of treatments that are commonly used for this problem.3